MACD Histogram in Multiple Time-Frames

-We’ve talked about False Signal Filtering in the Part-2 of our MACD MasterClass.
+We’ve talked about False Signal Filtering in Part-2 of our MACD MasterClass.
 In this case, we’ll be using a higher time-frame MACD Histogram to determine the overall trend of the market.
-This will help filter the false signals while using the Signal Line Crossovers to generate the buy/sell signals in a smaller time-frame.
+This will help filter the false signals while using the Signal Line Crossovers to generate the buy/sell signals in a smaller time frame.

 Hence the following buy/sell signals can be generated: